Modern Slavery and Human Trafficking Statement

 Training is a way of developing awareness and understanding of modern slavery and human trafficking amongst colleagues.

-To support training the University has adopted a higher education focused online training module, which enables a higher level of understanding of how the risks of modern slavery and human trafficking may appear in our supply chains.
+To support training the University has adopted the Slave Free Alliance e-learning module, which enables a higher level of understanding of how the risks of modern slavery and human trafficking may appear in our supply chains.

 Effectiveness